patrickw135/pubsub/instructions_custom_topics.md

 ### 1. Create Python Package
+* Move to your workspace's source directory: `cd <workspace_path>/src`
+* Create python package: `rps2 pkg create --build-type ament_python <pkg_name>`

 ### 2. Write Python Scripts
-When using custom interfaces in python scripts these are imported using the python code
+When using custom interfaces in python scripts these must be imported into the python script first
 ```python
 from <package_name>.msg import <message_name>
 ```
-replacing `<package_name>` with the package containing the custom message and ` <message_name>` with the message file name (excluding the file ending .msg).
+replacing `<package_name>` with the package containing the custom message and `<message_name>` with the message file name (excluding the file ending .msg).
 However, in order to be able to import the custom message types, `<message_name>` must first be known to the ROS system.
 This was established when creating the [CMake package](https://github.com/patrickw135/pubsub/blob/master/instructions_custom_topics.md#cmake-package-eg-pubsub_msg) containing the custom message.
+Additionally, you must add this dependency to the _package.xml_ of this package as stated in the next chapter.

 ### 3. Configure package.xml
-In addition to importing the message type into your python script you must also configure the _package.xml_ file adding the package dependency of where you inherite the custom message from.
+In addition to importing the message type into your python script you must also configure _package.xml_ adding the package dependency of where you inherite the custom message from.
 Add this line to _package.xml_:
 ```xml
    <exec_depend>package_name</exec_depend>
 ```
-exchanging _package_name_ with the source package of the custom message type.
+exchanging _package_name_ with the source package of the custom message type (here _pubsub_msg_).

 ### 4. Build Package
+Now you can build the Python package.
+* Move to your workspace's root: `cd ~/<workspace_path>`
+* Build workspace: `colcon build --symlink-install`

 ### 5. Source newly built workspace
+* Run: `source ~/<workspace_path>/install/local_setup.bash`
+* If you already [updated your .bashrc file](https://github.com/patrickw135/pubsub/blob/master/bashrc_addons.txt) you can close all open consoles and start a new console (Ctrl+Alt+T).
+This will source your workspace automatically, as .bashrc is run every time you start a console.
+__Important__: If you use multiple workspaces make sure you have the wanted workspace defined in .bashrc!
+Otherwise the changes introduced when building will not be available.

 ### 6. Run scripts
-* Talker: `ros2 run pubsub talker`
+* Run Talker: `ros2 run pubsub talker`
-* Listener: `ros2 run pubsub listener`
+* Run Listener: `ros2 run pubsub listener`

 The talker console should print the sent data while the listener console should print the received data.
 These should match.